 A "day one" start-up budget can be broken down into four categories (depending on your situation, some of the categories may not apply to your business.)
 The categories are:

-- Fixed assets (sometimes called capital expenditures), for furniture, equipment, vehicles needed to set up your location and start your business.
-These assets include computers and machinery, and anything for your office that is needed to set up your business.
+Fixed assets (sometimes called capital expenditures), for furniture, equipment, and vehicles needed to set up your location and start your business.
+Fixed assets also include computers and machinery, furniture, and anything for your office, store, or warehouse that is needed to set up your business.

 In your listing of these startup costs, include items you are contributing to the business, like a computer and office furniture.
-Note these items so you can get credit for them as collateral.
+Note the cost of these items in your list so you can get credit for them as collateral for a business loan.

 Step 2 - Estimate Monthly Fixed and Variable Expenses

+Fixed expenses are costs that don't change and aren't dependent on the number of customers you have.
 Gather information on your fixed expenses each month.
-These are expenses that don't change and aren't dependent on the number of customers you have.
 Here is a list of the most common monthly fixed expenses: